 GENERAL

 Travellers are advised to take out full, comprehensive insurance cover to cover eventualities.
-We recommend that visitors to Romania carry some US Dollars in cash.
-Dollar notes should be in pristine condition.
-Sterling is not always easy to exchange for the local currency especially outside of Bucharest.
-Visitors with travellers' cheques and credit cards may have difficulties using them.
-Dollars are exchangeable anywhere in Romania.
+We recommend that visitors to Romania carry some Euros in cash.
+Euro notes should be in pristine condition.
+Sterling is not always easy to exchange for the local currency especially outside of main towns, though rates in banks can be favourable.
+Euros are exchangeable anywhere in Romania.
+Travel cheques are also not always accepted and often attract high commission rates.

 BRITISH EMBASSY BUCHAREST